mijaros/aoc/2022/README.md

 - `dayXX` is the day you want executed.
 - `input.txt` is the input file in format expected by the respective day assignment (e.g. the file you downloaed)

+## Disclaimer

+This project can be in no way considered as properly coded Haskell.
+There are a lot of bugs, the naming is inconsistent and there are things that are surely against best practices.
+Also I still don't fully understand monadic data types so expect that in a lot of places the `<-` and `>>=` operators will be badly used.

 ## License
 This code is licensed under MIT license.